elastic/kibana/x-pack/plugins/ingest_manager/dev_docs/fleet_agents_interactions_detailed.md

 - verify the access token is a valid ES API key
 - retrieve the agent (SO associated to this api key id)
 - Insert events SO
-- If the Agent configuration has been updated since last checkin
+- If the Agent policy has been updated since last checkin
-  - generate the agent config
+  - generate the agent policy
   - Create the missing API key for agent -> ES communication
 - Save the new agent (with last checkin date) in a SavedObject with keys encrypted inside the agent